Fleet logo

 Step 2: Add SCEP configuration profile to Fleet

 1. Create a configuration profile with the SCEP payload.
 In the profile, for Challenge, use$FLEET_VAR_CUSTOM_SCEP_CHALLENGE_<CA_NAME>.
-For, URL, use $FLEET_VAR_CUSTOM_SCEP_PROXY_URL_<CA_NAME>, and make sure to add $FLEET_VAR_SCEP_RENEWAL_ID to CN.
+For URL, use $FLEET_VAR_CUSTOM_SCEP_PROXY_URL_<CA_NAME>, and make sure to add $FLEET_VAR_SCEP_RENEWAL_ID to OU.

-2. Replace the <CA_NAME>, with name you created in step 3.
-For example, if the name of the CA is "WIFI_AUTHENTICATION" the variables will look like this: $FLEET_VAR_CUSTOM_SCEP_PASSWORD_WIFI_AUTHENTICATION and FLEET_VAR_CUSTOM_SCEP_DIGICERT_DATA_WIFI_AUTHENTICATION.
+2. Replace the <CA_NAME> with the name you created in step 3.
+For example, if the name of the CA is "WIFI_AUTHENTICATION", the variables will look like this: $FLEET_VAR_CUSTOM_SCEP_PASSWORD_WIFI_AUTHENTICATION and FLEET_VAR_CUSTOM_SCEP_DIGICERT_DATA_WIFI_AUTHENTICATION.

 4. In Fleet, head to Controls > OS settings > Custom settings and add the configuration profile to deploy certificates to your hosts.